jeffreyhoang/Portfolio/README.md

 - Fast performance using Vite for rapid development and optimized builds
 - Clean, modern design with smooth navigation and responsive layout
+- Smooth animations with Framer
-- Sections for Projects, Skills, About Me, Contact, and Resume
+- Sections for Experience, Projects, Skills, About Me, Contact, and Resume
 - Mobile-first design for full accessibility on phones and tablets
 - Deployed and maintained via Vercel for reliable uptime